Actual radio image of a black hole (Source: here)

 Â

+So where does that leave physics and the reconciliation of Quantum Theory and General Relativity?
+While black holes have unified the theories all is not lost.
 In 1974, physicist Stephen Hawking discovered so-called Hawking Radiation, which is a kind of evaporation emitted by black holes.
-The existence of Hawking Radiation means that General Relativity’s prediction of infinite mass/energy in the singularity simply cannot be true.
-Hawking Radiation also means that black holes must have finite lives.
-Black holes are therefore not the end of time and space as was once believed, but rather a stage in the enormously long life-cycles of stars.
+The existence of Hawking Radiation suggests that General Relativity’s prediction of infinite mass/energy in the singularity cannot be true and that black holes must have finite lives.
+As such, they are not the end of time and space, but rather stages in enormously long life-cycles of stars.

 Â